transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-ngn-card-bank" raw=data-raw %}

-Please note:
+Please note both `redirect_url` and `payment_method` are **optional** and:
-- The `redirect_url` which has to be set to an URL where you wish the user to be redirected once the payment has either been done, or the request has been rejected by the user.
+- The `redirect_url` is the URL where you wish the user to be redirected once the payment has either been done, or the request has been rejected by the user.
 - The `payment_method` options are `bank` or `card`.
-You can leave it empty to support both.
+Leaving this empty or omitting entirely will default to support both methods.

 Once the transaction has been created the `out_details` will be: